aosabook/500lines/static-analysis/StaticAnalysisChapter.md

 3. Implementation details

     This covers the actual act of writing the code, the time spent reading the documentation for libraries you use, and figuring out how to get at the information you need to write the analysis.
+This could involve reading in a file of code, parsing it to understand the structure, and then making your specific check on the structure.
+Parsing code into a representative structure is a complicated business, and gets more complicated as the language grows.
+    In this chapter, we'll be depending on internal datastructures used by the compiler.
+This means that we don't have to worry about reading files or parsing them, but it does mean we have to work with data structures that are not in our control and that sometimes feel clumsy or ugly.
+Besdies all the work we'll save by not having to understand the code by ourselves, working with the same datastructures the compiler uses means that our checks will be based on an accurate assesment of the compilers understanding -- which means they'll be accurate to how the code will actually run.

 We're going to work through these steps for each of the individual checks implemented in this chapter.
 Step 1 requires enough understanding of the language we're analyzing to empathize with the kinds of problems it's users face.
 All the code in this chapter is Julia code, written to analyze Julia code.

-## A Brief Introduction to Julia
+# A Very Brief Introduction to Julia

 Julia is a young language aimed at technical computing.
 It was released, at version 0.1 in the Spring of 2012; as of the summer of 2014, it is reaching version 0.3.
 Julia is a procedural language; it is not object-oriented and while it has functional features (anonymous functions, higher order functions, immutable data), it does encourage a functional style of coding.
 The feature that most programmers will find novel in Julia is multiple dispatch, which is also central to the design of most of it's APIs.